jahwag/ClaudeSync/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
  - OS: [e.g. Windows 10, macOS 11.4, Ubuntu 20.04]
  - Python version: [e.g. 3.8.10]
- - ClaudeSync version: [e.g. 0.3.7]
+ - ClaudeSync version: [e.g. 0.4.9]

 **Configuration**
-Please provide the output of `claudesync config list` (make sure to remove any sensitive information).
+Please provide the output of `claudesync config ls` (make sure to remove any sensitive information).

 **Additional context**
 Add any other context about the problem here.
 For example: